 Some athletes are more than happy doing feature interviews in their own home with their children on their lap.
 Others can’t stand the thought of their house or their kids’ images being public.

 Some athletes are happy to discuss personal relationships.
-Others think that’s none of your business.
+Others think that’s absolutely none of your business.

 We all have different personal boundaries, so learn early on where they are for each member of your team.